White House Announces $8.5 Billion Funding for Intel’s Expansion and US Semiconductor Manufacturing Revival

 It is worth mentioning that President Biden signed the CHIPS Act into law in August 2022, allocating $39 billion for manufacturing incentives.
 However, the rollout of the funds has been relatively slow.
 This recent funding announcement comes at a crucial time for Intel, as they are currently undergoing a major turnaround in their efforts to regain their position as the world’s most advanced semiconductor manufacturer from TSMC.

 Intel’s ambitious plan, known as the “five nodes in four years” strategy, plays a significant role in their technological advancements.
 In simple terms, a node represents a generation of chips, with each transition implying a step forward in processing capabilities.
 Intel’s CEO announced this plan in 2021, and they are on track to deliver on it by next year with the introduction of their 18A node.
-The company has also unveiled details about their upcoming 14A node.
+The company has also unveiled details regarding their upcoming 14A node.

 In addition to improving processing nodes, Intel is also focusing on expanding its foundry services business.
 This effort will enable the company to manufacture semiconductors on behalf of third-party customers, similar to TSMC’s business model.
 Microsoft has already joined hands with Intel as one of their foundry customers, with chips set to be built on Intel’s 18A node.